Emily Ratajkowski Flaunts Major Cleavage, Debuts Blonde Look In Racy Instagram Photo

-There are a couple of reasons why Emily Ratajkowski has rocketed to fame.
-And the “Blurred Lines” hottie flaunted both of them in a saucy photo shared to her Instagram page yesterday.
+There are a couple of reasons why Emily Ratajkowski has rocketed to fame, and the “Blurred Lines” hottie flaunted both of them in a saucy photo shared to her Instagram profile yesterday.

 The busty Vogue model is having a great time partying with her gal-pals in Texas — and she’s got the photos to prove it.
-On Saturday night, Emily took to the popular social media platform to post a sizzling snap from her jaunt to The Lone Star State.
+On Saturday night, Emily took to the popular social media platform to post a sizzling snap from her jaunt to the Lone Star State.
 The sweltering photo, one closely cropped to her ample decolletage, gave a generous view of her buxom curves, putting her deep cleavage on full display.

 In the snapshot, Emily donned an eye-catching silver jacket with elegant white cuffs.
 As she posed with her arms across her bountiful chest, the model showed off her curvaceous assets, almost spilling out of a glittering sequined top.